joomengine/jcb-documentation/003-Installation-of-JCB.md

 ###  A Blank Test Website

-Now I'm going open a test website and I'm going to run everything there.
+Now I'm going to open a test website and I'm going to run everything there.
 I'm in the installing area which is basically a blank test website just installed.
 I'm going to use this link there.
 I paste a URL and click install.
 It should say the following to you when you have done that.[00:05:26](https://www.youtube.com/watch?v=t6Eux157428&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h05m26s)

 ### Need To Add Database Information From Paid Versions